 How can a business sort through purchasing data to create a marketing plan?
 How can government departments use patterns of behavior to create engaging community activities?
 How can a non-profit best use their available marketing budget to further enhance their potential operations?

-It all comes down to data scientists.
+It all comes down to the work of data scientists.

-Because there is simply too much information for the average person to process and use, data scientists are trained to gather, organize, and analyze data, helping people from every corner of industry and every segment of the population.
+Data scientists are trained to gather, organize, and analyze data, helping people from every corner of industry and every segment of the population.

 What is a Data Scientist?